GCuser99/tbRegExp/README.md

 patterns and extraction over normal-sized text, which is at or near parity.

-If raw throughput on huge inputs with complex patterns is your priority and a runtime dependency is acceptable, a [wrapper around a native engine such as .NET's](https://github.com/6DiegoDiego9/VBA-dotNET-regex) will beat a pure-tB matcher — that is the trade this library deliberately does *not* make, in favour of being self-contained and portable.
+If raw throughput on huge inputs with complex patterns is your priority and a runtime dependency is acceptable, a [wrapper around a native engine such as .NET's](https://github.com/6DiegoDiego9/VBA-dotNET-regex) will probably beat a pure-tB matcher — that is the trade this library deliberately does *not* make, in favor of being self-contained and portable.

 ---